Savely-03/Schedule1-Mixer/README.md

 Hello Everyone!

 This is my first ever personal coding project.
-I was a little disappointed with the recipe management in the hit game Schedule 1 and wanted an easier way to track them.
+I was a little disappointed with the recipe management in the hit game Schedule 1, created by Tyler, at TVGS, and wanted an easier way to track them.

 I created this application as a way to help simulate the mixing with all of the effects properly tracked and a way for you to save it, as well as view it easily, so you can recreate it in game!